 by any other agreed means.

 Section 98 (2) of NRSWA provides that a notice served after 16:30 on a working day is deemed to have been served on the next working day.
-The Technical Specification for EToN includes a non-mandatory message type for sending an FPN using EToN.
+The technical specification includes a non-mandatory message type for sending an FPN using electronic means.

 17.6 Withdrawal of an FPN